 Brisket injection is a way to infuse flavors, seasoning, and other nutrients deep into the core of the beef.
 It’s a way to distribute flavor and moisture across the entire cut of meat, as opposed to just the outer portion that’s seasoned with a traditional brisket rub (but you should do that too!).

-Remember, brisket is typically cooked low and slow.
+Remember, brisket is typically cooked low and slow – it will be on the smoker for a long time.
 So the extra moisture that comes from injection helps for it to remain juicy, tender, and moist as the smoking process plays itself out.

 Injecting meats is a practice that is fairly common, and the basic principles apply to lots of different meats – not just brisket.
 Ham, turkey, and pork are some other common meats that are prime candidates for injection to name a few.